liamjdavis/liamjdavis/README.md

 - 🌱 I’m currently pursuing a Bachelors in Computer Science and Mathematics at Amherst College.

-- 💸 I am interested in ML and Data Science, particularly its applications in finance and trading.
+- 💸 I am interested in ML and AI, particularly its applications in finance and trading.

 - ⚾ I am also into Sports Analytics.